willieLjohnson/shuri-ken/README.md

 # Next steps
 1. [.]
 Implement core game features
     - [.]
 Move and shoot in any direction
+        - [x] Move player with on screen joystick
+        - [] Shoot projectiles with on screen joystick
     - [] Monsters move directly to player
     - [] Entity health
     - [] Score label